 - undiluted soft drinks, fruit juices, Lucozade, Ribena, sports drinks (such as Powerade or Gatorade) – these contain too much sugar and can make your child's diarrhoea worse

-- coffee and tea – these can make your child become dehydrated
+- coffee and tea – these can make your child dehydrated

 Should I continue to give my child their normal food?

-- children should be offered food if they are hungry, even if diarrhoea continues; continuing to feed your child can speed up recovery and can reduce the length of time your child has diarrhoea
+- continuing to feed your child can speed up recovery and can reduce the length of time your child has diarrhoea

-- your child may refuse food at first – this is not a problem as long as fluids are taken
+- your child may refuse food at first – this is not a problem as long as they take fluids

-- if possible do not stop food for more than 24 hours
+- if possible do not stop giving food for more than 24 hours

 - starchy simple foods are best – try and offer foods such as bread or toast, porridge, rice, potatoes, plain biscuits, yoghurt, milk pudding

 What foods should I avoid?

 Do not give your child fatty or sugary foods such as: